-- Review several related theories and concepts, more extensively than the course does.
+- Review several related theories and concepts more extensively than the course does.

-- You can use a graph here but it must link to the research question.
+- You can use a graph here, but it must link to the research question.

-- Do not include anything new in your conclusion.
+- Keep everything new in your conclusion.

-- You can include several evaluative insights as well if applicable.
+- You can include several evaluative insights as well, if applicable.

 - Explain at least one thing that you would have done differently if you were to do it again.